msoutopico/omegat_scripts/customization/README.md

 * scripts (and their properties files)
 * other configuration files

-All these custom files will be saved in the **user configuration folder**.
-Plugins and scripts are saved in their respective subfolders, `plugins` and `scripts`, and the rest of the configuration files are written directly to the user configuration folder.
+All these custom files can be saved in the **user configuration folder**.
+Plugins and scripts are saved in their respective subfolders, `plugins` and `scripts`, and the rest of the configuration files can be written directly to the user configuration folder.

 <!-- ### Options